lassidev/writeups/TryHackMe/Sea Surfer.md

 ...
 ```

-Finally, we found an `ssh` agent socket file for the shell process we can access:
+Finally, we found an `SSH` agent socket file for the shell process we can access:

 ```zsh
 kyle@seasurfer:~$ ls -lpah /tmp/ssh-I2y4KwPuPD/agent.1059